fiskaltrust/interface-doc/doc/getting-started/middleware-integration-en.md

 ---
-slug: /poscreators/middleware-integration
+slug: /poscreators/get-started/middleware-integration
-title: Middleware integration
+title: Middleware integration (EN)
 ---

-# Middleware integration
+# Middleware Integration

 This document describes the steps required to configure and test the integration of the ft.Middleware with your POS system.